Queer Builds Mission Statement:

 Note: If specialty hardware or notions are needed (e.g. zippers, buttons, trims), those material costs will be added to the final total.

-Additional fees may apply for adjustments beyond the scope of the initial appointment or post-pickup alterations adjustment requests.
+-Understand that additional fees may apply for extra sessions or adjustments beyond the scope of the initial appointment.

-Preferred payment methods are cash and Zelle.
-Venmo is also accepted.
+Preferred payment methods are Zelle.
+Venmo & Cash also accepted.

 FASHION SHOW : Try on pieces from your closet, and I’ll offer suggestions to elevate the look — make it cuntier, bolder, more you 💅🏻🔥

-Gender-Affirming Styling 🌈: Let’s explore ways to express your gender outside the binary — I LOVE a gender expression mix & match.
+Gender-Affirming Styling 🌈: Let’s explore ways to express your gender outside the binary!

 Mini Hand-Sewing Lesson 🧵: Learn the basics — how to cuff sleeves or jeans, sew on a button or patch, and make simple repairs ✂️🧷